Is Having a Pet Good For a Child?

-While each pet requires different care, most of them at one point in their lives will require the assistance of a veterinarian.
+While each pet requires different care, most of them will require a veterinarian’s assistance at one point in their lives.
 Like all medical bills, the costs can add up quickly.
-In order to avoid the high costs of medical assistance, it is imperative to get pet insurance.
+Having pet insurance is imperative to avoid the high costs of medical assistance.

 - Taking out the trash

 If you choose to get your child a dog, they will need physical activity daily.
 Depending on the breed, the level of physical activity necessary will vary.
 Ensure your child is up for the task; just because they are active outside with their friends won’t necessarily mean they want to run with the dog or throw a ball.
 A daily walk will require your child to stop